-When it comes to flavor and texture, celery and celery root are different.
+Celery and celery root are different when it comes to flavor and texture.
 Celery root tastes similar to celery, but it has a more intense, earthy, nutty flavor.
-They can be substituted for each other, but surely you will notice the difference.
+You may use them interchangeably but surely you will notice the difference.

 Uses of Celery Root

 Agreed that celery root is an unusual vegetable, but that doesn’t mean it is devoid of culinary uses and nutritional values.
 You can simply grate it into salads for a dense flavor.
-It can be used as an addition to the classic Middle Eastern dish hummus using any vegetable.
+It can be used to add to the classic Middle Eastern dish hummus using any vegetable.

 Celery root can be pureed or mashed to prepare a thick, creamy, delicious soup.
 For a fantastic snack option, chop off these roots into small slices, bake them and use them as a good replacement for potato chips.

 Celery Root On The Health Radar | Looking Through The Wellness Telescope

 Coming to its nutritional value, celery root is rich in essential nutrients and minerals such as Vitamin C and Vitamin K. It is great in reducing the risk of diabetes and enhancing bone health.